 Many of our shots of Terry Nation have been published before, but one or two surprises lurked in the RT Archive…

-Here is the original portrait at his desk (right).
+Here is the original portrait at his desk (above).
 You can see that, even then, a cigarette was deemed unsuitable for a family audience and was cropped for the montage.

 And, miraculously, the original composite (below) used in the 1964 RT article still exists in the Radio Times Archive 50 years on.

-Radio Times went on to stage several photoshoots with Terry Nation.
+Radio Times went on to stage several photoshoots with Terry Nation (see below).

 Huge thanks to Radio Times repro technician Ian Crabb for his contribution to this article.